Comparison

 Starting rateHigher up‑front (Rocket)Lower start, then adjusts

-Payment vibe100 % predictable (NerdWallet)Variable after intro period
+Payment predictability100 % predictable (NerdWallet)Variable after intro period

 RiskLowHigh (rate spikes, market swings)

-Key Stat: An ARM can add $113,200 in interest over 30 years if you stick around past the 5‑year reset. (mortgage‑info.com)
+Key Stat: An ARM can add $113,200 in interest over 30 years if the borrower retains it past the 5‑year reset. (mortgage‑info.com)

-Red Flag: ARM caps can still let your payment jump $200‑$300 a month—enough to wreck a tight budget.
+Red Flag: ARM caps can still allow monthly payments to jump by $200‑$300, which can strain a tight budget.

 Real estate concept image featuring a calculator, houses, and a key on a black background.